Minnesota Mineral Deed

 In this document the Grantor Warrants and will defend said Title to Grantee.
 Use of this document has a permanent effect on your rights to the property, if you are not completely sure of what you are executing seek the advice of a legal professional.

-(Mississippi MD Package includes form, guidelines, and completed example)
+(Minnesota MD Package includes form, guidelines, and completed example)